teuben/nemo/text/plotting25.md

 ? template generator (current tabplot has the pyplot= keyword for this) ? make classes and functions available for derivate products?
-  (e.g. a spectrum plotter where one can switch between freq/wave/velo)
+  (e.g. a spectrum plotter where one can switch between freq/wave/velo) ? how to deal with interactive vs. non-interactive

 Examples:

-Generate some tables with 10 rows and 4 columns, sorted in the first columns:
+Generate some tables, sorted by the first column:

    tabgen - 10 4 seed=1 | sort -n > tab1
    tabgen - 20 6 seed=2 | sort -n > tab2